simonesilvestroni/m2m-website/_posts/2020-07-21-google-rejects-attentat-1942-from-play-store.md

   - 'video games'
 description: "Despite the developer's effort, Google refused to publish the game ‘Attentat 1942’ on their Play Store in Germany, France, Austria and Russia."
 ---
-Brilliant article by [Game Developer](https://www.gamedeveloper.com) about the release of the videogame [_Attentat 1942_](https://attentat1942.com/).
+Brilliant article by [Game Developer](https://www.gamedeveloper.com) about the release of the video game [_Attentat 1942_](https://attentat1942.com/).
 Despite the developer’s effort, Google refused to publish the game on their Play Store in Germany, France, Austria and Russia.
 I wholeheartedly agree with the company:

-> We firmly believe that videogames are art and can be an important part of public conversations.
+> We firmly believe that video games are art and can be an important part of public conversations.
 When we ban everything with any controversial keywords no matter the content, everybody loses. [&hellip;] How we’re supposed to make an historically-accurate game about WW2 horrors without Nazis?
 We don’t know.
 >
 > <cite>— [Charles Games](https://charlesgames.net/)</cite>